ryanlayer/ssshtest/README.md

 assert_equal (2)
 ----------------

-Assert that 2 things are equal:
+Assert that 2 things are equal.
+This does a string comparison so assert_equal "2" "  2" will fail.

 ###Arguments